-- 6.1 The width of each letter (except the letter I) and the length of the hyphen between the nationality and registration marks shall be two thirds of the height of a letter. - 6.2 The letters and the hyphen shall be formed by solid lines and shall be of a colour contrasting with the background on which they appear.
-The thickness of the lines shall be one sixth of a height of a letter. - 6.3 Each letter shall be separated from the letter which it immediately precedes or follows by a space equal to half width of a letter.
-A hyphen shall be regarded as a letter for this purpose. - 7.
-The nationality and registration marks shall be displayed to the best advantage, taking into consideration the constructional features of the aircraft.
+- 6.1 The letters shall be capital letters in Roman characters without ornamentation.
+Numbers shall be Arabic numbers without ornamentation. - 6.2 The width of each character (except the letter I and the number 1) and the length of the hyphen between the nationality and registration marks shall be two thirds of the height of a character. - 6.3 The characters and the hyphen shall be formed by solid lines and shall be of a colour contrasting with the background on which they appear.
+The thickness of the lines shall be one sixth of a height of a character. - 6.4 Each character shall be separated from the letter which it immediately precedes or follows by a space of not less than one-quarter of a character.
+A hyphen shall be regarded as a letter for this purpose. - 6.5 The nationality and registration marks shall be displayed to the best advantage, taking into consideration the constructional features of the aircraft.
 These shall always be kept in good condition so that these can be read clearly and easily.